 Let’s start with males.
 Rats are born very immature, looking like fetuses.
 The testes of a new-born male rat secrete testosterone.
 If the testes are removed, then he grows up to behave more like a female.
 Conversely, if one gives a little newborn female some testosterone, then she will behave more like a male.
 Furthermore, she fails to show normal reproductive cycles.
 Similar results have been obtained in other species, including monkeys—though this happens well before birth, as it does in species that produce relatively mature young, such as guinea pigs.
 So testosterone has a major role in determining sexuality in these species.
 What about humans?

 The little human male’s testes start to secrete testosterone surprisingly early: around 10 weeks of pregnancy.
 What does it do?
-There is a rare mutation which prevents the male’s body from responding to testosterone.
+There is a rare mutation that prevents the male’s body from responding to testosterone.
 These individuals, despite having a set of ‘male’ chromosomes (XY), are born looking like females, and grow up to think of themselves as females.
 Often they are not diagnosed until the age of expected puberty which, of course, does not happen.
 So testosterone early in life has a major influence on gender development and identity in humans as well.
 There is recent evidence that this may come about as one result of testosterone acting on genes in the brain.
 What about sexual preference?
 Here the evidence is much less convincing, though there have been suggestions that lack of testosterone at some stage may predispose males towards being gay.

 This scenario suggests that females develop as such because of the absence of testosterone early in their lives: that is, being female is the default condition.
 There is some recent evidence that this might not be the whole story, but we await more information.